Facebook Instagram

-Welcome to my archive of classic UK rave flyers that featured fractals
+Welcome to my archive of classic UK 90's rave flyers that featured fractal Computer graphics.

-This is an archive of these classic 90s rave flyers and acid house flyers, mostly from 1990 to 1993.
-We also share some of our experience and knowledge from the time of the background to the fractal art they feature.
+This is an archive of these classic old school 90s rave flyers and acid house flyers, mostly from 1990, 1991 1992, 1993.
+We share some of our experience and knowledge from the time of the background to the fractal art they feature.

 Why did fractal computer graphics end up in the background of rave flyers?